sudiptpa/transdirect/README.md

-## Transdirect
+## A minimal implementation of Transdirect API v4.

-A minimal implementation of API v4 for Transdirect – Delivering Solutions for you.
+Transdirect is Australia wide delivering solutions for you, this package covers a minimal PHP implementation of the Transdirect API v4.
+It contains only the endponts documented in http://docs.transdirectapiv4.apiary.io.

 ### Requirements
 This package requires PHP >=5.5